ikim025/ucr-cs100/textbook/using-bash/shell-tricks/README.md

 ![calculator important sometimes](http://www.mathfunny.com/images/mathpics-mathjoke-mathmeme-pic-joke-math-meme-haha-funny-humor-pun-lol-calculator.jpg)

 Sometimes you need to do a calculation that is too much for your brain.
-When you’re working in a graphic environment, you might just fire up kcalc or gcalctool, but tools like that may not always be available or easy to find.
+When you are working in a graphic environment, you might just fire up kcalc or gcalctool, but tools like that may not always be available or easy to find.
 Fortunately, you can do basic calculations within bash itself.
 For example: